Navjout/House-Price-Prediction/README.md

 ### Task 6 : Change categorical string to representative numbers
 Categorized MSzoning

-6.1 : converting MSZoning to numerics
+6.1 : converting MSZoning to numerics -
 Converted the MSzoning in numeric values and added tranformed price

-6.2 Dropping ID, Sales price and transformed price
-We dropped the ID, sales price and transformed price
+6.2 Dropping ID, Sales price and transformed price - We dropped the ID, sales price and transformed price

 ### Task 7 : Cross Validation
-Now we will cross validate the data using Ridge and Lasso regression 7.1 : Importing Ridge, Lasso and GridsearchCV
+Now we will cross validate the data using Ridge and Lasso regression

+7.1 : Importing Ridge, Lasso and GridsearchCV

 7.2 Lasso Cross validation

-Converted dictionary to dataframe we find out the mean test score and mean train score to test overfitting 7.3 Plotting to test overfitting
+Converted dictionary to dataframe, we find out the mean test score and mean train score to test overfitting

+7.3 Plotting to test overfitting

 We got train score and test score, no overfitting

 7.4 Ridge Cross validation

-coverting dictionary to dataframe
+coverting dictionary to dataframe,
 Converting to float

 7.5 Plotting to test overfitting
 We got train score and test score, no overfitting